Whats this all about?

 When D&P present you a ‘concept’…

-When we present to you a ‘it will be a well presented visual document which is fully annotated with enough detail to show that the design has been fully researched, designed and evaluated.
-It will have been through or standard design process to ensure that it meets every aspect of the signed off brief.
+When we present a concept to you it will be a well presented visual document which is fully annotated with enough detail to show that the design has been fully researched, designed and evaluated.
+It will have been through our proven, 5 step “DP-Create” design process to ensure that it meets every aspect of the signed off brief.

 It will show the proposed styling, function and intended manufacture and assembly methods as well as any other detail needed.
 Within reason, we should be able to answer any question you have about the design.

 Ask us to show you an example, Get in touch

 What we don’t do is present just ‘ ideas’…

 An ‘idea’ is really part of or the beginnings of the process of creating a full ‘concept’.
 It might be some sketches and some half thought out annotations or it might be only a sketch.
 Or in the most worrying case it could be a beautiful 3D cad presentation that looks all shiny and lovely but is actually not viable or cost effective.
 It is perhaps missing research, engineering know-how or just detail.
 You rightly ask “Ok.
 How will it be made ? ”.
 The designer says the deadly phrase: “Well its just a concept, we can work out the ‘detail’ out later”.